Ferdinand Rudow: Taxonomic work

-Initially interested in studying lice and mites, Rudow began to focus on wasps in 1871.
+After an initial interest in studying lice and mites, Rudow began to focus on wasps in 1871.
 Over the course of his research, he described 234 species and varieties within the Ichneumonidae family of parasitoid wasps, eventually amassing a collection of close to 14,000 insect specimens.
 Rudow donated the collection to the Phyletisches Museum of Jena personally in 1919.
 Numerous specimens in the collection were improperly stored, poorly identified, or damaged, although due to poor documentation it is impossible to say how much was received in poor condition and how much damage was caused by later poor storage.

 His work was heavily criticised as unscientific by his contemporaries.
 Richard Ritter von Stein denounced the poor quality of his publications as early as 1884.
 Rudow was aware of the criticism, and may have begun to withdraw from the scientific community as a result.
 He refused to accept modern systems of nomenclature, and often wrote critically of them.
 In 1908, for example, he wrote that he was "disgusted by the activities of the so-called 'systematics'," whose changes he felt were confusing and unhelpful.

 He was known for describing the same species more than once, or calling different species by the same name in a single paper.
 He also described already-known species as new, likely by accident.
 His early publications, until approximately 1888, were comparatively detailed, but the descriptions in his later work were often so vague or inaccurate that comparisons of described species or identification by specimen was not possible.
 Basic information such as the location where specimens were found, their habitats, and their preferred hosts was generally either full of errors or not included at all.

 The species he described have been extensively revised by subsequent entomologists, including English entomologist John Frederick Perkins in the 1930s and J. Oehlke in the 1960s, and most of them are now considered synonyms of other species.
 In a 1993 article which presented a revision of 167 species described by Rudow, German entomologist Klaus Horstmann described him as "undoubtedly the most incompetent" taxonomist of Ichneumonidae.
 Only eleven of the species names examined in the article were retained as valid names.
 Later that same year, Horstmann and Martin Schwarz published a revision of 67 species described by Rudow in the wasp genera Pezolochus and Pezomachus between 1914 and 1917; only two, Pezomachus haemorhoidalis and Pezomachus rificeps were retained.